| VBScript Functions |

 |

-Table 2: Day of the Week Constants |
+| Table 3: First Week of the Year Constants | |||

 |